bucardo/bucardo_org/tail_n_mail/index.md

     -   The port to use when using SMTP mode.
 Defaults to 465.
 -   --mailzero
     -   If set, then mail is sent even if no items were found.
+-   --html
+    -   Send email as text/html to allow for better formatting via <pre> tags
 -   --mailsig=file
     -   Add the contents of a file to the end of messages that are mailed out.
 Can have more than one file.
 -   --maxemailsize
     -   The size in bytes before email is broken into separate messages.
 Defaults to 10 million.
+-   --skipfilebyregex=XXX
+    -   Allows certain files to not get parsed at all, for example for a known downed node.
 -   --tsep
     -   Sets the thousands separator for formatting long numbers.
 This is usually determined automatically based on your locale, so setting this should not be necessary.
 You can turn off the formatting of long numbers by setting this to <b>0</b>
 -   --tsepnosub